nielsrhansen/msgl/README.md

 devtools::install_github("nielsrhansen/msgl", build_vignettes = TRUE)
 ```

-If you don’t want to build the vignettes when installing, just remove
-the `build_vignettes = TRUE` argument.
+If you don't want to build the vignettes when installing, just remove the `build_vignettes = TRUE` argument.

 ### Minimal Example